Wave Energy Overview

 Wave energy has several advantages over other renewable energy resources with the first being that it is in close proximity to electricity demand centers.
 According to the National Renewable Energy Laboratory, the 28 U.S. coastal states consume 78 percent of the nation's electricity, but only six can meet even one-fifth of their power demand with land-based renewable energy technologies.
 According to the Socioeconomic Data and Applications Center (SEDAC) division of the U.S. National Aeronautics and Space Administration (NASA), approximately 40% of the world’s population lives within100 kilometers of the coast and population density is expected to increase markedly over the next several decades in response to climate change effects.

-Waves have an energy density over 800x higher than wind which means that, in theory, much more energy can be extracted from a given area and wave energy has additional benefits related to its predictability (accurate localized estimates of wave conditions can be made days in advance), consistency (less dramatic short-term variations in energy flux) and low visual impact.
+Waves have an energy density over 800x higher than wind which means that more energy can be extracted from a given area which translates into an offshore and onshore footprint that doesn’t require the sacrifice of large tracts of valuable coastal real estate.
+Wave energy has additional benefits related to its predictability (accurate localized estimates of wave conditions can be made up to 72 hours in advance), consistency (24/7 availability and less dramatic short-term variations in energy flux) and low visual impact (RME’s wave energy converters have a minimal surface presence).

 Wave Energy Industry Growth Drivers